I Want to Save My Home

 You bought a home to make your life better, not worse.

 Remember when you first thought about buying your home?
 How exciting it was, the thought of a permanent place to call your own?
-A safe place for your family to live, free from the hassles of rent?
+A safe place for your family to live, free from the hassles of rent and landlords?

 The closing went by in a blur, a pile of papers to sign.
 Maybe they explained them to you, maybe not.
 You signed whatever they put in front of you, anxious to get it over with and move into the home you’d worked so hard to get.